-- 5.1.1 The Valuation Regulations specify that the value of the scheme assets stated in the relevant accounts must be used.
+- 5.1.1 The Valuation Regulations specify that the value of the scheme assets stated in the relevant accounts must be used, subject to provisions regarding relevant contracts of insurance as set out in sections 5.2 and 5.3 below.
 Relevant accounts must be audited accounts prepared in respect of a period ending on the effective date of the section 179 valuation.
 The definition of relevant accounts can be found in Regulation 1 of the Valuation Regulations. - 5.1.2 The assets in respect of money purchase benefits should not be included in the assets in accordance with section 179(6) of the Act.